 1. Dust-free leaves – without chemical leaf care products

-Dust especially likes to settle on large, smooth leaves such as those of Monstera, rubber tree, or ficus.
-This not only looks unsightly but also impairs photosynthesis – the plant can absorb less light and grows more slowly.
+Dust especially settles on large, smooth leaves like those of monstera, rubber plants, or ficus.
+This not only looks unattractive but also impairs photosynthesis – the plant can absorb less light and grows more slowly.

 Naturally clean:

-A damp microfiber cloth or appropriate care gloves are completely sufficient to gently clean leaves.
+A damp microfiber cloth or appropriate care gloves are perfectly sufficient to gently clean leaves.
 Alternatively, you can rinse plants with lukewarm water (e.g., in the bathtub or shower).
-Important: not too cold and not in direct sunlight – otherwise, damage to the leaves may occur.
+Important: not too cold and not in direct sunlight – otherwise, the leaves may be damaged.

 Tip:

-2. Naturally control pests – with neem oil and co.
+2. Combat pests naturally – with neem oil and co.

 Aphids, spider mites, or fungus gnats are unpleasant guests that like to spread on dry, over-fertilized, or too warm plants.
-Classic insecticides work quickly but can also burden the indoor air – especially indoors.
+Classic insecticides work quickly but can also pollute indoor air – especially indoors.

 Gentle alternatives: